coq/platform/README.md

 # Note on Licenses

-The Coq platform setup scripts and the selection of packages is licensed LGPL 2.1+.
+The Coq platform setup scripts and the selection of packages are licensed LGPL 2.1+.
 This license does **not** apply to the packages installed by the Coq platform.
 You can get an overview over the licenses of the installed software (after installing it) with the command: